deeptoaster/clrhome-tools-php/README.md

     ?>

 A simple expression engine supporting real and complex numbers is built into the library.
-To interface with it, use the `getAsExpression` and `setAsExpression` methods.
+To interface with it, use the `getAsExpression` and `set` methods.

 ## Quick Start: Pictures